 For: Pro Manual Controls

 Cost: Free / Pro for Rs.199

 Camera FV-5 gives a set of pro-DSLR like controls onto your phone.
-You will have the ability to control the shutter speed, aperture, ISO, metering mode and EV stops.
+You will have the ability to control the shutter speed, aperture, ISO, metering mode, and EV stops.
 But make sure you have good knowledge about the same.
 There is a live preview of all the settings on the viewfinder.
-It has some useful features like exposure bracketing till 7 frames.
-That, you can use for HDR or for making timelapses.
-Like DSLRs, this application also has a Av mode (Aperture Priority) and TV mode (Shutter Speed Priority) that will automatically set the shutter speed and aperture value respectively.
+It has some useful features like exposure bracketing to 7 frames.
+That, you can use for HDR or for making time-lapses.
+Like DSLRs, this application also has an Av mode (Aperture Priority) and TV mode (Shutter Speed Priority) that will automatically set the shutter speed and aperture value respectively.
 Long exposure shots are made possible with this application and it does not have any gimmicky ways to achieve that.